mdgaziur/chip8-rs/README.md

 ## Acknowledgements

 I'm a huge noob.
 And this is my first time.
-I copied codes cartridge, display, input from <https://github.com/starrhorne/chip8-rust>
+I copied codes for font, display, input from <https://github.com/starrhorne/chip8-rust>